DorinMarius/MEAN-stack-jogging-track/README.md

 # Toptal Technical Interview 2

-## Write an application that tracks jogging times of users
+## Spec: Write an application that tracks jogging times of users

 - User must be able to create an account and log in (If a mobile application, this means that more users can use the app from the same phone)